Aaks-hatH/Plan-IT/README.md

 ## Pricing

 PlanIt is **free to use** through the official hosted service.
-There are no per-event fees, no guest limits charged, and no feature tiers.
+There are no per-event fees, no guest limits, and no feature tiers.
 Enterprise and white-label arrangements are available separately.

 ---